shijithpk/website/content/blog/2023-02-24-kerala-panchayat-temp/index.md

 Instead I focused on individual panchayats (Vadakarapathy and Vijayapuram) and tried to see what data could tell us about them.
 A lot of journalism is actually just that, focusing on specific cases and I'd forgotten about this aspect of the profession.

 But I was reminded of it by a [2022 story](https://peabee.substack.com/p/17-one-kitchen-hundreds-of-internet) from techie Prashant Baid that hyper-focused on one Bangalore cloud kitchen and exposed its shady practices with the help of data.
-I'm going to make a conscious effort to do similar investigative work that isn't about making any grand claims.
+I'm going to make a conscious effort to do similar investigative work that isn't about making grand claims.

 ## Suggestions, feedback